JeremiahKaren/35percent.github.io/_posts/2017-03-20-get-living-offshore-london.md

 subtitle: Delancey's PRS....
 published: false
 ---
-The company that will be letting all the new housing in the redeveloped shopping centre is entirely
+The company that will be managing all the new housing in the [shopping centre](shopping-centre) redevelopment is owned by an off-shore parent company and has not paid any corporation tax since it was incorporated in 2011.

-All the 979 new housing units proposed for the [shopping centre](shopping-centre) development will be rented will be rented, none will be for sale.
-They will be managed by __Get Living London__, part of the great Delancey family of offshore companies. __Get Living London__ also manages the 646 dwellings next door at [__Elephant One__](tribeca-square).
-All the housing units will be marketed as 'South Village'.
-There will also be 274 student accommodation units, which are being let at prices ranging from £279 per week ('Classic') to £349 per week ('Supreme').
+__Get Living London__ is a residential owner and rental management company and is part of shopping centre developer Delancy's great family of offshore companies.
+It already manages the 646 dwellings in Delancey's development Elephant One [__Elephant One__](tribeca-square), just next to the shopping centre and all the housing on both sites will be marketed as 'South Village'.
+Elephant One also includes 274 student rooms, which are being let at rents from  £279pw ('Classic') to £349PW ('Supreme').

+None of the 979 new housing units proposed for the shopping centre development will will be for sale.
+They will be all be for rent, including 35% affordable housing, at up to 80% market rent and they will all be owned and managed by __Get Living London__.

-In Stratford, __Get Living London__ manages just over 1400 rented apartments at ['East Village'](http://eastvillagelondon.co.uk), formerly the Olympic Village, with another 2000 in the pipeline.
+__Get Living London__ also manages just over 1400 rented apartments at ['East Village'](http://eastvillagelondon.co.uk), formerly the Olympic Village, with another 2000 in the pipeline.

 Despite this huge rental portfolio, [valued at £1bn](http://www.propertyweek.com/news/get-living-to-double-assets-to-%C2%A32bn/5088136.article), __Get Living London__ has not paid any corporation tax since it was incorporated in 2011, according to [accounts filed at Companies House](https://beta.companieshouse.gov.uk/company/07793925/filing-history), which also show that the parent company __DV4__ is registered offshore in the British Virgin Islands.
 DV4 was accused of 'aggressive tax avoidance' by the HMRC, as [reported in Private Eye](http://crappistmartin.github.io/images/PrivateEyeNo1311.pdf).